hedgeyedev/paypal-ipn-forwarder/README.md

 Notice some assumptions that are implied from this flow:

 1. This setup assumes that all requests are successful.
 This is a tradeoff to prevent the multiple hops and router queuing from inadvertently timing out the PayPal sandbox's request.
-Hence, for this reason, the *server* completes the HTTP cycle as soon as it's stored the IPN into the queue.
+Hence, for this reason, the *server app* completes the HTTP cycle as soon as it's stored the IPN into the queue.

 1. The *PayPal client*'s response is muted.
 Usually, once the *PayPal client* receives an IPN, it conducts a handshake with PayPal to make sure that the IPN is valid.
 This is not performed during testing.

-1. Lastly, note that the queue is part of the server and is not run outside or independently of the server.

 Ultimately, you probably have multiple development computers that you'd like to have a PayPal sandbox for each one.
-The *server* can manage multiple connections; this will be described later.
+The *server app* can manage multiple connections; this will be described later.

 ## Features

 1. This Sinatra app only needs to be set up once to handle multiple PayPal sandboxes and multiple development machines.
-1. PayPal IPN's received while the target development machine is unavailable are responded to with a success response by this app.
+1. PayPal IPNs received while the target development machine is unavailable are responded to with a success response by this app.
 The resulting IPN record is not queued.

 ## Requirements